 On no other island is the Caribbean vibe so strong.
 Jamaica is another well-known island in the Caribbean.
 Reggae rhythms, Rastafarians, Bob Marley and the black, gold and green flag are all characteristics of the island.
 But there’s also dreamy beaches, a fascinating underwater world, lively cities and a laid-back lifestyle.
 In addition to the capital of Jamaica, Kingston, Montego Bay is another one of the tourist hubs.
 There’s an airport here, the world-famous Doctor’s Cave Beach and all kinds of handicrafts, which you can admire in the Ras Natango Gallery, for example.
 The hotels in Montego Bay are in magnificent locations right by the beach.
 Another place worth visiting in Jamaica is Negril.
 It’s a dream destination for divers and beach lovers.
 Rick’s Café is the place to be come sunset.
 You shouldn’t miss out on seeing Long Bay, the lighthouse of the city and the impressive cliffs in Negril.
 Those who want to wander in the footsteps of Bob Marley, can visit the museum in Kingston, the Culture Yard in Trenchtown and his grave in Nine Mile.
 If you’re a fan of a diverse range of food, then you’re in right place in Jamaica.
 There are African, Indian, British and Chinese influences in the Jamaican cuisine.

-St. Martin – more than just the most dangerous airport in the world
+St. Maarten – more than just the most dangerous airport in the world

 St. Lucia – romantic island with spectacular nature